dtarb/TauDEM/README.md

 # Build the Docker image for testing (from the root of the project)
 docker build -f Dockerfile-run.tests -t taudem-linux-run-tests .

-# Run the Docker container with volume mounting
+# Run the Docker container with volume mounting from the root of the project
+# for macOS/Linux
 docker run --rm -it -v $(pwd):/app taudem-linux-run-tests
+# for Windows
+docker run --rm -it -v %cd%:/app taudem-linux-run-tests

 # Inside the container - clean, build, and install TauDEM
 make clean